below/QuizList/README.md

 # QuizList

-A simple project to memorise Lists
+A simple project to memorise lists of all kinds.